AamuApp/aamu-blog/content/posts/understanding-symmetric-key-encryption-in-aamuapp-elevating-data-security/index.md

 Server-Side Encryption and Decryption: Balancing Security and Practicality
 --------------------------------------------------------------------------

-Aamu.app adopts a server-side approach to encryption and decryption.
+Aamu.app adopts a server-side approach to encryption and decryptioy.
 While this scheme deviates from end-to-end encryption—an ideal scenario—it nonetheless fortifies data protection significantly.
-Encryption and decryption processes occur within the confines of Aamu.app's server, shielding user data from potential vulnerabilities.
+Encryption and decryption processes occur within the confines of Aamu.app's server, shielding user data from potential vulnerabilities

 Two-factor authentication
 -------------------------

-We also have a two-factor authentication when even more security is needed.
+We also have a two-factor authentication when even more security is needed..

 Conclusion: Strengthening Data Security with Aamu.app
 -----------------------------------------------------